deepak19158/ML-Project/README.md

-# Indentifying Tags from Stackoverflow Questions
+# Identifying Tags from Stackoverflow Questions

 by **Aditya Gupta** and **Deepak Gupta** for course Machine Learning (CSE343/ECE343) under the guidance of **Dr. Saket Anand** from **Indraprastha Institute of Information Technology, Delhi**.